thomaslaurenson/Dragino_LoRaShield_Node_AU915/README.md

 11193937: EV_TXCOMPLETE (includes waiting for RX windows)
 ```

-Specifically, in the output you should see packets queued for sending on 8 specific channels.
-Each channel is displayed as the frequency that the packet is sent using.
+In the output you should see packets queued for sending on 8 specific channels.
+Each channel is displayed as the frequency used when sending a packet.
 The node should send a packet, then the channel should either: 1) Move to the next channel; or 2) If at the end of the channel list, jump back to the first channel.
 In the listing above, packets started sending on channel 8 (916.8 MHz) and cycled throught the remaining 7 channels before looping back to channel 8 again.

 ### LoRaWAN Library Configuration